reactive-python/reactpy/docs/source/examples.rst

     idom install victory

-Then import the module with :class:`~idom.widgets.utils.Module`:
+Then import the module with :mod:`~idom.web.module`:

 .. example:: victory_chart